On Control Flow

 }

-Because strcpy() does not know how much space buffer has, it keeps copying bytes from input until it reaches the null byte at the end.
+Because strcpy() takes no length, it keeps copying bytes from input until it reaches the null byte at the end.
 A long enough input runs past the 64 bytes reserved for the buffer and starts overwriting the next field in the struct.

 If data memory is executable, the input can include instructions and overwrite handler with an address back into the buffer.